-Meramec Valley R-II School District offers many services to the community.
+Meramec Valley R-III School District offers many services to the community.
 Services include:

 504/Section Title II

 English Language Learners

 We would be happy to assist you with any questions or concerns.
 Feel free to contact the program director or contact Central Office at 636-271-1400.

 The Meramec Valley R-III School Districts utilizes funds from Title I, Title II, and Title IV to support the educational needs of the students.
 This funding serves as an intervention and provides support to economically deprived and/or at-risk students to allow them to achieve at high levels.
 Nonpublic students are also eligible for services and must go through their nonpublic school to obtain services.